Arnav-Kadu/Arnav-Kadu/README.md

 - 👋 Hi, I’m @Arnav-Kadu
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and problem solving
-- 🌱 I’m currently learning C++ and web d
+- 🌱 I’m currently React and Algotrading
 - 📫 How to reach me arnavkadoo@gmail.com

 <!---